stuntgoat/snl/README.md

 `snl`
 ===

-Sample N number or percentage of Lines from a file.
+Sample N number or percentage of Lines from a file or STDIN.

 Usage:

         $ snl [[sample size]%] [file path]
+        $ snl [[sample size]%] -

 I thought it would be fun to write a BASH script to return random lines from a file.
 Turns out that people have already written one-liners to return one line from a file as written here: